ABird2918/Pi-in-da-ski/README.md

 * Apr Week 2: Hollowed put foam ball to fit inner ball and developed separate python library to run the dblquad function.
 * Apr Week 3: Extruded holes in foam balls, fixed inner sphere sinking, as well as adapted dblquad function.
 * Apr Week 4: Temporarily assembled ball, bolstered documentation, and attempted to create variables representative of each element necessary to run dblquad integration.
-* May Week 1: ... and attempted to test dblquad to no avail.
+* May Week 1: Fully assembled ball, stress tested, and attempted to test dblquad to no avail.
-* May Week 2: ... and realized that dblquad needs a function to integrate, not raw data.
+* May Week 2: Rethought ball designs and realized that dblquad needs a function to integrate, not raw data.
-* May Week 3: ... and researched ways to make raw data an integratable function but decided on going back to the trapz function.
+* May Week 3: Caded new ball and researched ways to make raw data an integratable function but decided on going back to the trapz function.
-* May Week 4: ... and worked on adding time collection to the circuitpython data collection program.
+* May Week 4: Printed ball and worked on adding time collection to the circuitpython data collection program.
-* May Week 5: ... and worked primarily on documentation.
+* May Week 5: Assembled ball and worked primarily on documentation.
+* Jun Week 1:

 ****